-A gutter is a simple form of above-ground drainage for use on streets and squares.
+A gutter is a simple form of above ground drainage for use on streets and squares.
 The street profile can be identical to a conventional solution with storm drains but then without the drains and with a slightly deeper gutter.

-When developing a district without a rainwater sewage system but with open gutters, it is essential to take into account the slope necessary for the above-ground rainwater system.
+When developing a district without a rainwater sewage system but with open gutters, it is essential to take into account the slope necessary for the above ground rainwater system.

 The slope of a gutter along a road can be realised if the road is constructed on a slope or the slope can be realised in a gutter with a slope.
 The maximum length of such a gutter is approximately 50 meters.
 Otherwise the gutter will get too deep and with the usual width of 30 cm and a maximum depth of more than 5 cm the gutter cannot be cleaned by street sweepers.
 If the gutter follows the sloped road, the slope must be at least 0.5 cm/m.